Why MCP Registries Are Failing You (And What To Use Instead)

 When Discovery Becomes an Enterprise Problem

-Salt Security launched an entire product -- Salt MCP Finder -- specifically to help enterprise teams discover and inventory the MCP servers running across their organization.
-The fact that a security company built a dedicated tool for MCP server discovery tells you everything you need to know about the state of the ecosystem.
-When companies literally cannot track what MCP servers their developers are running, the discovery problem has moved from "annoying" to "risk."
+Salt Security launched Salt MCP Finder specifically to help enterprise teams discover and inventory MCP servers running across their organization.
+When a security company builds a dedicated tool for MCP server discovery, the problem has moved from "annoying" to "risk."

-Enterprise teams need to know which servers are accessing production databases, which ones have access to payment APIs, and whether any of them have known vulnerabilities.
+Enterprise teams need to know which servers access production databases, which have access to payment APIs, and whether any have known vulnerabilities.
 Registries do not track any of this.
-They list servers.
-What happens after installation is someone else's problem.
+For more on the security implications, see our MCP security best practices guide.

 The Alternative: Curated Stacks

 Quality filtering is built in.
-Every server in a stack has been evaluated for reliability, maintenance status, and token efficiency.
-A server does not get included because it exists.
-It gets included because it is the best option for that particular role in that particular workflow.
+Every server is evaluated for reliability, maintenance, and token efficiency.
+A server does not get included because it exists -- it gets included because it is the best option for that role in that workflow.
+We apply the same evaluation framework we published publicly.

 Data stays current.
-Instead of scraping once and forgetting, a curated approach means actively monitoring the servers in each stack.
-When a server's maintenance drops off or a better alternative appears, the stack gets updated.
+Instead of scraping once and forgetting, a curated approach means actively monitoring servers.
+When maintenance drops off or a better alternative appears, the stack gets updated.

 Workflow context is the starting point.
 Instead of searching by category, you start with your role.
 Are you a frontend developer?
 An indie hacker?
 A DevOps engineer?
-Each stack is assembled for a specific workflow, so every server you see is relevant to what you actually do.
+Each stack is assembled for a specific workflow.

 Configuration is included.
-Every stack comes with ready-to-paste configurations for all major AI clients.
-You select your client, enter your API keys, and copy the config.
-No JSON editing, no format translation, no guessing at argument flags.
+Every stack comes with ready-to-paste configurations for all major AI clients -- Claude Code, Cursor, Windsurf, and more.
+Select your client, enter your API keys, copy the config.

 The Future of MCP Discovery

 The MCP specification will likely adopt some form of standardized discovery.
-The proposals in discussion -- federated registries, server manifests, capability advertisement -- draw on patterns that have worked for other protocols.
-RSS for blogs, DNS for domains, package registries for libraries.
-MCP will eventually have its equivalent.
+The proposals -- federated registries, server manifests, capability advertisement -- draw on patterns that worked for other protocols: RSS for blogs, DNS for domains, package registries for libraries.

 But discovery is only the first step.
-Knowing that a server exists does not tell you whether it is good, whether it fits your workflow, whether it overlaps with servers you already have, or how to configure it for your editor.
-Those are curation problems, and they will persist regardless of how the protocol evolves.
+Knowing a server exists does not tell you whether it is good, fits your workflow, overlaps with servers you already have, or how to configure it.
+Those are curation problems, and they persist regardless of how the protocol evolves.

-The registries that exist today are filling a temporary gap in the protocol with a model that does not serve developers well.
+The registries that exist today are filling a temporary gap with a model that does not serve developers well.
 The future belongs to opinionated, quality-filtered, workflow-oriented approaches that respect your time and your token budget.